The Marketer's Guide to Email List Segmentation

 • Tech adoption signals: Recent tool implementations or contract renewal timing create windows of opportunity.

-Technographic segmentation is especially valuable for email segmentation tools and platforms like ZoomInfo that integrate with existing tech stacks.
+Technographic segmentation is especially valuable when using a GTM intelligence platform like ZoomInfo, where technographic data is natively integrated with contact, firmographic, and intent signals, so you can build segments and activate them across channels without stitching together separate tools.
 When you know a prospect's tech stack, you can determine which tools they might need and how your solution fits their workflow.

 Behavioral segmentation focuses on the recipient's actions.
 An example would be monitoring clicks on a specific offer or visits to a certain landing page.
 These actions reveal information about the visitor's interests.